 EDI can be implemented using several approaches, each with its own advantages and constraints:

-Also called Web EDI, this mode is based on the use of an online portal or platform provided by a specialized service provider.
-Businesses can send or receive EDI documents there without investing in dedicated infrastructure, making it particularly suitable for small structures or those starting out in EDI.
+Also called Web EDI, this mode relies on a portal or online platform provided by a specialized vendor.
+Companies can send or receive EDI documents without investing in dedicated infrastructure, making it particularly suitable for small businesses or those just starting with EDI.

-This method establishes a direct connection between the computer systems of two business partners.
-Although it offers complete control over exchanges, it requires significant resources for maintenance and becomes difficult to manage when it is necessary to interconnect a large number of partners.
+This method establishes a direct connection between the IT systems of two trading partners.
+While it offers full control over exchanges, it requires significant resources for maintenance and becomes difficult to manage when interconnecting a large number of partners.

 Setting up EDI: key steps